martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 As you can see from the data, the API recognised her face (it can actually support up to 64 faces in a single image) and has analysed her emotions in the picture.

-Madison's primary emotion was contempt for which she scored 57%, then disgust which was 22% and a light smattering of anger at 10%.
-In case you are wondering, this is what a 3-year-old with very little respect for her father thinks when her father tells her she cannot have _another_ piece of chocolate!
+Madison's primary emotion was _contempt_ for which she scored 57%, then _disgust_ which was 22% and a light smattering of _anger_ at 10%.
+In case you are wondering, this is what a 3-year-old with very little respect for her father thinks when she it told that she cannot have _another_ piece of chocolate!

 I'll spend the rest of the article outlining how you work with the API.
-You can find code samples in both C# and JavaScript in this GitHub repo: https://github.com/martinkearn/Project-Oxford-Emotion-API-sample.
+You can find code samples in both C# and JavaScript in my [corresponding GitHub repo](https://github.com/martinkearn/Project-Oxford-Emotion-API-sample).
 If anyone wants to implement the API in another language or technology (Windows UWP, IOS, Android, Office add-ins, PHP, Node, Powershell, Whatever-floats-yer-boat.js), I'm very open to pull requests! :)

 ## Step 1: Get your key
 As with almost any API, your first task is to obtain an API key.
 This is really easy to do for all Project Oxford APIs.